• Skip to primary navigation

 Toor Dal, Arhar Dal, Split Peigon Peas served in a copper bowl

-What is exacly Dal Tadka?
+What is Dal Tadka?

 Tadka or Chaunk, as we call in Hindi, is a term without which Indian cooking is incomplete.
 The word to word translation of Dal Tadka is Dal = lentil and Tadka = tempering.
 Tadka or Chaunk is a process of briefly cooking aromatic spices and herbs, like hing, cumin seeds, mustard seeds, carom seeds, fenugreek seeds, cloves, cardamom, dry red whole chilis, green chilis, ginger, curry leaves etc., in very hot oil/ghee so that they release the essential oil into the hot oil.
 The spices infuse hot oil with flavors, which when added to the dish enhances the aroma and makes any simple dish special!